Irrelevant Vertices for the Planar Disjoint Paths Problem: Abstract

 \section{Abstract}

 The {\sc Disjoint Paths Problem} asks, given a graph $G$ and a set of pairs of terminals $(s_{1},t_{1}),\ldots,(s_{k},t_{k})$, whether there is a collection of $k$ pairwise vertex-disjoint paths linking $s_{i}$ and $t_{i}$, for $i=1,\ldots,k.$ In their $f(k)\cdot n^{3}$ algorithm for this problem, Robertson and Seymour introduced the {\sl irrelevant vertex technique} according to which in every instance of treewidth greater than $g(k)$ there is an ``irrelevant'' vertex whose removal creates an equivalent instance of the problem.
 This fact is based on the celebrated {\sl Unique Linkage Theorem}, whose -- very technical -- proof gives a function $g(k)$ that is responsible for an immense parameter dependence in the running time of the algorithm.
-In this paper we prove this result for planar graphs achieving $g(k)=26\cdot k^{3/2}\cdot 2^{k}.$ Our bound is radically better than the bounds known for general graphs.
-Moreover, our proof is new and self-contained, and it strongly exploits the combinatorial properties of planar graphs.
+In this paper we give a new and self-contained proof of this result that strongly exploits the combinatorial properties of planar graphs and achieves $g(k)=O(k^{3/2}\cdot 2^{k}).$ Our bound is radically better than the bounds known for general graphs.

 \textbf{Keywords:} Graph Minors, Treewidth, Disjoint Paths Problem